By Meredith Somers, Federal News Radio.

 The 2017 Tragen Award — Kelly Bembry Midura — Midura organized an online community where family members of Foreign Service workers could network and share information about local resources and activities.
 That effort expanded into a blog and “instruction manual” for family members when they move to a new post.

 The Champions of Career Enhancement for Eligible Family Members (CCE-EFM) —Judy Ikels — Ikels has served the State Department for 27 years.
-Her work includes division chief of the Office of Employee Relations, Community Liaison Office coordinator in Rio De Janeiro, and she was deputy director with the Family Liaison Office.
+Her work includes division chief of the Office of Employee Relations, Community Liaison Office coordinator in Rio De Janeiro, and she was deputy director with the Global Community Liaison Office.

 The 2017 Dorman Award — Anna Dworken — Dworken is active in the State Department’s BookRoom and BookFair, which raises money for scholarships for Foreign Service family members.
 She joined the AAFSW board in 2008 and continues to serve on its finance Committee.